Where Art and Design Training Can Lead: 14 Popular Career Areas

 In this vibrant and growing field, the focus is on planning and overseeing the creation of inviting, stylish, comfortable, and functional indoor spaces.
 Interior designers get to devise customized approaches that meet the specific needs of their clients while following local building codes and other regulations.
 And the architectural interiors and furnishings that they design can range from private residences to healthcare settings to restaurants and hotels to corporate offices and retail stores.

-More than 13,000 interior design firms operate in America, and they generate over $8.5 billion in revenue each year.6 Plus, between 2012 and 2022, the number of jobs in this field could grow by 13 percent.5
+More than 12,600 interior design firms operate in America.6 Plus, between 2016 and 2026, the number of jobs in this field could grow by 4 percent.5

 7. Industrial Design